FROL256/diffrender_tutorials/README.md

 This is differentiable raster sandbox for get familiar with the basics of differentiable rendering

+# Build
+Use Cmake in a standart way

 # Make animation

 1) cd rendered_opt
 2) ffmpeg -framerate 25 -pattern_type glob -i '*.bmp' out.gif

-# Installation of opt. tools (optional!)
+# Installation of complex opt. tools (optional, -DCOMPLEX_OPT=ON)

-Sorry for this sh*t, we need Eigen for optimisation methods for a while
+Sorry for this sh*t, we need Eigen for advanced optimisation methods for a while (use https://github.com/kthohr/optim)

 1) Download Eigen 3.4